-The iRobot Roomba 671 is an exciting, mid-priced device, which is packed full of useful features and functions.
+The iRobot Roomba 671 robotic vacuum is an exciting, mid-priced device, which is packed full of useful features and functions.
 It offers an exciting starting point for anyone looking to automate key tasks in their home.

 iRobot are the original purveyors of robotic vacuum cleaners, having been in the market for well over 25 years.
 The Roomba 671 uses this experience to build a robovac that’s ideal for today’s modern living.

-Connecting to your phone or tablet using its inbuilt Wi-Fi, the Roomba 671 allows you to control it using a range of options including Alexa and Google Home.
+Connecting to your phone or tablet using its inbuilt Wi-Fi, the Roomba 671 robotic vacuum allows you to control it using a range of options.
 It can even be scheduled up to 7 days in advance!

-It’s slim design and iAdapt responsive navigation technology enables the iRobot Roomba 671 to find its way around the room, cleaning under and around furniture.
+It’s slim design and iAdapt technology enables the device to navigate around the room, cleaning under and around furniture.

 The iRobot Roomba 671 couples it’s smart technology with a durable battery, charger and dustbin, creating one of the best robotic vacuum cleaner on the market.
 6/10

 - Flexible control – on device, app, Amazon Alexa and Google Home